What is a Dump Return?

 What is a "Dump Return" or a Dumpster Return?

-For example, you rent a 10 yard container and you actually have 15 cubic yards of C&D (construction or demolition debris), roofing shingles, household junk, or landscape debris to dispose of, and your project requires a second empty dumpster to be brought to the property you’re working at; the billing cycle will begin again based on the cost of the original rental price.
-If you rented roll off # 10/2, and paid $200 for for a 14 day rental (a 10 cubic yard dumpster for a two week term), and filled it to the yellow fill line.
-A week later, you realize the roll off is full, yet you still have more contents in your household in need of disposal.
-Although you didn’t use the full 14 days of the allowed rental term to do so, you need that dumpster emptied at the land fill and returned back to you.
+For example, you rent a 10-yard container and you actually have 15 cubic yards of C&D (construction or demolition debris), roofing shingles, household junk, or landscape debris to dispose of, and your project requires a second empty dumpster to be brought to the property you’re working at; the billing cycle will begin again based on the cost of the original rental price.
+If you rented roll off #10/2, and paid $200 for a 14-day rental (a 10 cubic yard dumpster for a two-week term), and filled it to the yellow fill line.
+A week later, you realize the roll-off is full, yet you still have more contents in your household in need of disposal.
+Although you didn’t use the full 14 days of the allowed rental term to do so, you need that dumpster emptied at the landfill and returned back to you.
 This scenario is considered a ‘dump return’.
 Dump returns are charged as if you’re renting another dumpster.

 If you’re wondering why we can’t just include this in the original rental cycle, Express Roll Off Dumpsters of Brevard County will explain.
-Express Roll Off includes free drop off and pick up in all of their dumpster rental services.
-The amount of days allowable in the rental cycle have less of an impact on our pricing than the time and travel of hauling the roll off.
+Express Roll Off includes free drop-off and pick-up in all of their dumpster rental services.
+The number of days allowable in the rental cycle has less of an impact on our pricing than the time and travel of hauling the roll-off.

 However, if you’re a homeowner and trying to save money on dumpster rental, renting the smallest size container is usually not the cheapest way to go.
 Why?
 I’ll do the math for you to demonstrate below.